Blog

 Have your child's feet been examined lately?
 Healthy feet are happy feet.
 If your child is complaining of foot pain, it may be a sign of underlying problems.

-If you are suffering from bunion pain, contact Dr. Douglas Mckay of New Jersey .
+Blisters are prone to making everyday activities extremely uncomfortable.
+If your feet are hurting, contact Dr. Douglas Mckay of New Jersey .
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Symptoms